 Core beliefs are one of the foundations of the continuous narration that scrolls, rarely with a break, through our minds.
 These beliefs are translated into the illusion that most of us “believe” is our reality.
 If these beliefs are predominately negative, as they were in the mind of Virginia Woolf, suffering can be extreme, relentless and in her case fatal.

-As is of course true of all fiction writers, these two stories, a novel and a short story, reveal the content of her neurotic mind, her beliefs, attitudes and values, which, in turn, revealed her self-image, her self-hatred.
+As is true of all fiction writers, the two stories examined in this essay, a novel and a short story, reveal the content of her neurotic mind, her beliefs, attitudes and values, which, in turn, reveal her self-image, her self-hatred.
 Her identity or her interior conversation about who she thought she was found their way onto the pages of these two works of fiction, which were indeed fiction and doubly untrue because they were Virginia Woolf’s false self.

 Apparently Woolf had no way of knowing that the “divine moments” were an alternative and authentic reality that was possible for her if she could have only found a way to choose it.
 Sadly, this was not to be.

 As it is in each of our stories, “The real action of the story is all within the minds of the characters and Woolf gives these inner lives a reality and harmony that reveals the excitement and oneness of human existence.”[x]
 In Mrs. Dalloway the reality of the human community is revealed in that we are all interconnected and interwoven into the fabric of Oneness, the larger human narrative in ways that we have yet to acknowledge.
 The wholeness and oneness that author and critic Frank Magill speaks of in Masterpieces of World Literature is a far cry from the much more profound insight of Oneness that forms the foundation of Simple Reality.
 Mrs. Dalloway and her creator Virginia Woolf realized this too late to create a fulfilling life and most of us are doing the same thing in the Global Village today.